creode/magic-login/README.md

 ## Magic Login Overview

 The Magic Login plugin is a simple plugin that sits on top of the existing user login journey.
-The plugin provides a way for users to register and login using a login link that is sent out to the provided email address to verify the identity of a user.
+The plugin provides a way for users to register and login using a unqiue one time url that is sent out to the provided email address, to verify the identity of a user.

 The main aim of this plugin is to add simple, extendible functionality utilising as much of the existing login and registration journey as possible.
 The plugin was built with customisation in mind, allowing all frontend templates to be customised to the users liking.
 For those people who just want this functioning, simple styled templates have been provided as default to get you up and running fast.